Older Albert Gumble Portrait

 [Ampico 2784B]

 While Mose was making a name for himself in Chicago and New York as a singer and song plugger, even publishing a few songs, Albert was working his way up the chain as a performer as well.
-Trying out Chicago for a while, his first publications appeared in 1904, two of them composed with words by C.P.
-McDonald, published by composer/publisher William C. Polla in Chicago.
-Genevieve was a good enough seller to generate interest in the young performer, but it would two years before he came up with anything new.
-During this period he worked for Polla as his professional manager through at least the spring of 1906.
+Trying out Chicago for a while, his first publications appeared in 1903 and 1904, most of them composed with words by C.P.
+McDonald, and issued by composer/publisher William C. Polla in Chicago.
+Genevieve was a good enough seller to generate interest in the young performer, but it would around a year before he came up with anything new.
+During this period, he worked for Polla as his professional manager through at least the spring of 1906.
 In The Billboard trade paper of October 28, 1905, an anonymous poem, a sort of brotherly love sonnet, appeared on page four, touting a fondness for the composer who had already received some success, accolades, and obviously admiration:

 Albert Gumble, my old friend, my heart is filled with love for you,